How to Renew Texas Medicaid

 • In person — visit your local HHSC benefits office.
 Find your office at hhs.texas.gov/about-hhs/find-us.

-Texas and the 2023–2024 Medicaid unwinding: what happened and what to do now
+Texas and the 2023–2024 Medicaid unwinding

-During the COVID-19 public health emergency (March 2020 – March 2023), federal law prohibited states from disenrolling Medicaid members.
+During the COVID-19 public health emergency, federal law prohibited states from disenrolling Medicaid members.
 Texas Medicaid enrollment grew from approximately 4.2 million in February 2020 to a peak of about 5.9 million in early 2023.
-When continuous enrollment ended, states were required to redetermine eligibility for all enrolled members.
+When continuous enrollment ended, Texas conducted redeterminations from April 2023 through mid-2024, resulting in the largest absolute disenrollment of any state — approximately 2.5 million people lost coverage.

-Federal and state investigations found that a significant share of Texas disenrollments were procedural — meaning people lost coverage because of returned mail, outdated contact information, or incomplete forms rather than because they were actually ineligible.
+Federal and state investigations found that a significant share of Texas disenrollments were procedural, meaning people lost coverage because of returned mail, outdated contact information, or incomplete forms rather than because they were actually ineligible.
 Texas children were disproportionately affected.

 HHSC may ask you to verify current information at renewal.
-Have these ready:
+Have these ready.

-• Immigration status documents if applicable
+• Immigration status documents, if applicable

 Renewal timeline and what happens if you miss it